 The District has spent the past year following the strategic plan, Project Parkway 2.0.
 The District operates on a Mission Statement that focuses on successfully educating all Parkway students and preparing them for the next stage of their lives.
-The District is actively working on Parkway 3.0 as part of our strategic plan.
+The District is actively working on Parkway 3.0 as part of our strategic plan which we will beginning following in the 2024-2025 school year.